Robert G. Clark Jr.

-Robert G. Clark Jr. (born October 3, 1928) is an American politician who served in the Mississippi House of Representatives from 1968 to 2004, representing the 47th district.
+Robert George Clark Jr. (October 3, 1928 – March 4, 2025) was an American politician who served in the Mississippi House of Representatives from 1968 to 2004, representing the 47th district.
 He was the first African-American member of the Mississippi Legislature since 1894.

-Early life and education
+Background

-Robert G. Clark was born to a landowning family in Ebenezer, Holmes County, Mississippi; his great-grandfather had first bought land after the American Civil War and his father Robert continued to farm it.
+Robert George Clark was born to a landowning family in Ebenezer, Holmes County, Mississippi; his great-grandfather had first bought land after the American Civil War and his father Robert continued to farm it.

 Clark received his undergraduate degree from Jackson State University and a Master's Degree in Administration and Educational Services from Michigan State University, nearly completing his PhD before entering politics.
 In 1960, some 800 independent black landowners held nearly half the land area of Holmes County, an unusual situation in the state, which along with most of the American South had sharecropping as the predominant agricultural system.

+Clark was twice married; his first marriage, to Essie Austin, ended with her death in 1978, and he later married Jo Ann Ross.
+He had two sons and a stepdaughter.
+He died at his home in Ebenezer on March 4, 2025, at the age of 96.